-She is known as “the woman who saved Trinity.”
-In 1989, after earning a law degree at Georgetown University and serving as the project director for the Georgetown Street Law Clinic, Patricia McGuire was named president of Trinity Washington University, a Catholic women’s college founded in 1897 by the Sisters of Notre Dame de Namur.
+Patricia McGuire is known as “the woman who saved Trinity.”
+In 1989, after earning a law degree at Georgetown University and serving as the project director for the Georgetown Street Law Clinic, McGuire was named president of Trinity Washington University, a Catholic women’s college founded in 1897 by the Sisters of Notre Dame de Namur.
 By reaching out to the black and Hispanic women of Washington, she helped rebuild the dying college into a multifaceted university that serves as an example of how to successfully widen collegiate access and welcome students who have lived on the margins, predominantly students of color.

 Today Trinity is thriving, enrolling over 2,000 students in degree programs and another 3,000 students in Trinity’s continuing education programs, including professional workshops for teachers.
 School enrollment is 67 percent African American, 21 percent Hispanic, 6 percent white, and 6 percent international.

 Her work in higher education has earned her the TIAA Institute’s Hesburgh Award for Leadership Excellence, the Carnegie Award for Academic Leadership from the Carnegie Corporation, the Henry Paley Award from the National Association of Independent Colleges and Universities, and recognition as “Leader of the Year” by the Greater Washington Board of Trade.

 Beyond her awards, McGuire is a passionate advocate for women and social justice, and is committed to the transformative power of education.
 She has testified before U.S. Senate and House committees, and she writes and speaks on a wide variety of topics.
 Her writings have been published by The Washington Post, The New York Times, The Wall Street Journal, The Baltimore Sun, Los Angeles Times, Inside Higher Ed, and other publications.